Open Studio

 The concept of chinmoku (沈黙), a silence full of potential and possibility, became central to my work.
 The photographs were hand-printed in the darkroom, their imperfections becoming part of the work.
 I layered handwritten fragments from the people in the photos - memories, hesitations, dreams - into the images, creating echoes of their inner lives.
 These portraits aren’t meant to explain; they hold space for what’s unsaid, for the tension and beauty of the unfinished.

-Supported by Wijhat Grant and Avaissance.
+Supported by Wijhat Grant.